samsee/backup_db_procedure_function_ruby/README.md

-# Backup DB Procedures and Functions Ruby
+# Backup DB Procedures and Functions with Ruby

 Usually database's functions and procedures are not version controlled.
 This ruby scrips provides a simple way to backup them in text files.